lwachowiak/HRI-Error-Detection-STAI/README.md

 # HRI Error Detection: STAI Team Contribution

-**TL;DR:** Careful feature selection and models that utilize convolutions are key to successful interaction rupture predictions!

 **Abstract:** To be able to react to interaction ruptures such as errors, a robot needs a way of realizing such a rupture occurred.
 We test whether it is possible to detect interaction ruptures from the user's anonymized speech, posture, and facial features.
 We showcase how to approach this task, presenting a time series classification pipeline that works well with various machine learning models.
 A sliding window is applied to the data and the continuously updated predictions make it suitable for detecting ruptures in real-time.
 Our best model, an ensemble of MiniRocket classifiers, is the winning approach to the ICMI ERR@HRI challenge.
 A feature importance analysis shows that the model heavily relies on speaker diarization data that indicates who spoke when.
 Posture data, on the other hand, impedes performance.

+**TL;DR:** Careful feature selection/preparation and models that utilize convolutions are key to successful interaction rupture predictions!

 ![alt text](https://github.com/lwachowiak/HRI-Error-Detection-STAI/blob/main/readme_image.png)
 <p align="center">